Izzeddin-Hammad/tech_challenge/README.md

 to access it add /admin to the url

-Note: this assessment written in django
+Note: this assessment is written with Django